-Parameter : Xsum on
+Parameter: Xsum on

 Wellfleet Default: On

 Options: On/Off

 Function: Novell IPX does not implement checksumming and writes FFFFFF in the checksum field regardless of the setting of this parameter.

 Instructions: The setting of this parameter does not affect IPX checksumming.

 Parameter : Cfg Encaps

-Wellfleet Default: On
+Wellfleet Default: Ethernet

-Options: Ethernet/LSAP/Novell/SNAP
+Options : Ethernet/LSAP/Novell/SNAP

-Function: Specifies how packets are encapsulated on IEEE 802.3 media.
-This parameter has no effect on other media.
+Function: Specifies supported encapsulation methods for supported media.

 Instructions: Select the encapsulation method you wish to use.
 Ensure the encapsulation method matches that of the servers on the same LAN.
 The media types and encapsulation methods they support are as follows:

 Ethernet supports Ethernet, LSAP, Novell, and SNAP.

-FDDI supports Ethernet, LSAP, and SNAP.
+FDDI supports LSAP, and SNAP.

+Frame Relay supports Frame Relay SNAP.

+SMDS supports SMDS SNAP.

 Synchronous supports Ethernet.
 (If you select any other options on a Synchronous circuit, the software overrides the selection and uses Ethernet.

 Token Ring supports LSAP.

+Wellfleet Point-to-Point supports Ethernet.